Professor Jen Hendry

 I supervise doctoral research in the fields of legal and social theory, socio-legal studies, and comparative legal studies.
 I am particularly interested in supervising work taking theoretical perspectives on civil/criminal hybrid procedures, for example two-step prohibitions like the Knife Crime Prevention Order (KCPOs) and Public Space Protection Order (PSPOs).
 I am similarly interested in supervising research on issues of Indigenous justice, legal pluralism, and legal culture.

-I currently supervise three postgraduate researchers (PGRs) and have successfully supervised five doctoral researchers to completion:
+I currently supervise five postgraduate researchers (PGRs) and have successfully supervised six doctoral researchers to completion:

 - Dr Moa Näsström